Donna has been a cat parent and writer for many years, and her passion is to share her love for cats with others.

 - Clogged nasal passages

-Adult cats who have a regular cold can usually wait it out as it will last only a few days and then will be back to normal again!
+Remember that adult cats with a regular cold can usually wait it out because a cold usually will last only a few days.

 What to Do if Your Cat Isn't Getting Better

-Now, if their cold isn't going away, start to wheeze, become increasingly weak, and don't want to eat, take them to the vet right away!
-They might have pneumonia, which is profoundly serious; they need antibiotics from the vet to get better.
+If your cat's cold isn't getting any better, and they start to wheeze or become increasingly weak and don't want to eat, take them to the vet immediately!
+They might have pneumonia, which is profoundly severe; they need antibiotics from the vet to get better.

 You should not give your cat "people" medicine because it could poison them!
-Remember that whatever you do, consult a veterinarian before you take extreme measures to help your baby.
+Remember that you should consult a veterinarian before taking extreme measures.

-Just like how we enjoy the soothing taste of chicken noodle soup when we have a cold, feed your feline "wet" food because it's easier to swallow and it takes less energy to digest, thus allowing their body to use the saved energy to keep them warm.
+Just like how we enjoy the soothing taste of chicken noodle soup when we have a cold, feed your sick cat "wet" food because it's easier for them to swallow and takes less energy to digest, allowing their bodies to conserve energy and keep them warm.

-You can also use L-Lysine, which is an amino acid that offers immune support and is available at your local pet store.
+You can also use L-Lysine, an amino acid that offers immune support and is available at your local pet store.
 L-Lysine is great during the winter to help them recover from a cold and is a preventive measure a few weeks before the cold season.

-You might need to crush the L-Lysine to mix it in their wet food (sprinkled; sometimes it comes as a flavored gel)—this enables you to get all the medication in their system.
-But remember most of all, the warmest and most comfortable place for your cat is in the comfort of your hugs.
-Everyone stays warm, happy, and healthy!
+You might need to crush the L-Lysine to mix it in their wet food (sprinkled; sometimes, it comes as a flavored gel)—this enables you to get all the medication in their system.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.